ycrc/ycrc.github.io/docs/data/ycga-data.md

 - ~45 days after sequencing, the raw files are deleted.
 - ~60 days after sequencing, the fastq files are written to an archive.
 This archive exists in two geographically distinct copies for safety.
-- ~365 days after sequencing, all data is deleted from main storage.
+- ~180 days after sequencing, all data is deleted from main storage.
 Users continue to have access to the data via the archive.
 Data is retained on the archive indefinitely.
 See below for instructions for retrieving archived data.

+!!! warning
+**As of March 31, 2026, the retention time for sequence data will be reduced to 6 months.**

 All compression of sequence data is lossless.
 Gzip (extension '.gz') is used for data stored on the primary storage.
 Illumina sequence files archived prior to 2024 used Quip compression.  (extension '.qp'; see [below](#using-archived-data)).
 More recent archived files are stored as Gzip files.
 Disaster recovery is provided by the archive copy.